mosip/kattu/docs/npm-sonar-analysis-readme.md

 ## Purpose

-This workflow automates the process of performing SonarQube code analysis on a Node.js project using npm.
+This workflow automates the process of performing SonarQube code analysis on a `Node.js` project using npm.
 It is designed to help maintain the code quality and identify issues in the codebase.
-The workflow includes steps to install Node.js dependencies, build the project, run Sonar analysis, and send Slack notifications based on the analysis results.
+The workflow includes steps to install `Node.js` dependencies, build the project, run Sonar analysis, and send Slack notifications based on the analysis results.

 ## Inputs

-This workflow requires the following inputs:
+This workflow accepts the following inputs:

-- `SERVICE_LOCATION` (required): The location of the Node.js project for which you want to run SonarQube analysis.
+- `SERVICE_LOCATION` (required): The location of the `Node.js` project for which you want to run SonarQube analysis.
 - `SONAR_URL` (optional, default: 'https://sonarcloud.io'): The URL of the SonarQube server.
 You can change this URL if you are using a custom SonarQube server.
 - `PROJECT_KEY` (optional, default: "mosip_{{ github.event.repository.name }}"): The unique project key for SonarQube analysis.

 ## Secrets

-To use this workflow, you need to provide the following secrets:
+This workflow requires the following secrets to be set in your GitHub repository:
 - `SONAR_TOKEN` (required): The authentication token for SonarQube, allowing the workflow to send analysis results to your SonarQube server.
 - `ORG_KEY` (required): The organization key associated with your SonarQube project.
 - `SLACK_WEBHOOK_URL` (required): A Slack webhook URL for notifications.
 This enables the workflow to report status updates to a Slack channel.